 If you are unable to determine the source of the propane smell, or if you are concerned about the possibility of a gas leak, it is best to call a qualified technician to check your gas system and appliances.
 They will be able to diagnose the problem and fix it safely.
 Do not use any propane appliances until the problem has been fixed.

-There are a few possible explanations for why you might be smelling propane when there is none present.
-One possibility is that you are smelling a gas leak from another source.
+There are a few possible explanations for why you might be noticing propane when there is none present.
+One possibility is that you are noticing a gas leak from another source.
 Propane is often used as a fuel source, and leaks can occur in gas lines, appliances, or tanks.
-If you smell propane near any of these sources, you should evacuate the area immediately and call the gas company.
+If you notice propane near any of these sources, you should evacuate the area immediately and call the gas company.

 What else smells like propane